Web3MADE/My-Eth/README.md

 ## TODO:

-- Production Environment to deploy the app and notify users via email.
+- Production Environment to deploy the app and notify users via email (REMEMBER TO MAKE NEW AZURE SECRETS FOR EVERYTHING)
 - Unit tests for service methods (`PriceCheckerService`)
 - RBAC Authorization.
 I know how to set permissions and apply to resources, but when I test outside of Keycloak it doesn't seem to work.